jwogrady/wiz/README.md

 This will:
 1. Clone the repository to `~/wiz`
-2. Run Phase 1 (Identity & SSH setup)
+2. Run Phase 1: Development Tools Installation
-3. Run Phase 2 (Development tools installation)
+3. Run Phase 2: Identity & SSH Setup

 ### Manual Installation